 The LMF initiates the procedure by sending an ASSISTANCE INFORMATION CONTROL message.

-If the Assistance Information IE is included in the ASSISTANCE INFORMATION CONTROL message, the NG-RAN Node shall replace any previously stored assistance information and use the received information to configure assistance information broadcasting.
+If the Assistance Information IE is included in the ASSISTANCE INFORMATION CONTROL message, the NG-RAN Node shall, if supported, replace any previously stored assistance information and use the received information to configure assistance information broadcasting.